avsthiago/kopylot/CONTRIBUTING.md

 > pyenv local <x.y.z>
 > ```
 >
-> Then, install and activate the environment with:
+> NOTE: later on, to be able to run the `tox` command with 4 different
+> versions, a set-up may be needed where python 3.8.x, 3.9.x, 3.10.x and
+> 3.11.x are needed.
+One possible way to do this is:
 >
+> ```bash
+> pyenv install 3.8
+> pyenv install 3.9
+> pyenv install 3.10
+> pyenv install 3.11
+> pyenv global 3.11.x 3.10.x 3.9.x 3.8.x  # use the exact patch versions that where installed
+> ```
+> A specfic trick is that the first version that is specified as "global" in
+> the command above will be used by the `poetry install` that is part of the
+> `make install` below.
+>
+> Then, install the environment with:
+>
 > ``` bash
-> poetry install
+> make install
-> poetry shell
 > ```
+>
+> This will run the poetry install and also install the pre-commit.
+>

 | 4.
-Install pre-commit to run linters/formatters at commit time:

-> ``` bash
-> poetry run pre-commit install
-> ```

-| 5.
 Create a branch for local development:

 > ``` bash
 > git checkout -b name-of-your-bugfix-or-feature